On this page:

 Following the changing weather patterns over winter and spring in 2021, the Bureau of Meteorology confirmed a La Niña summer pattern in November 2021.

-The uncertain weather (including both wetter periods in some parts of the south as well as drier periods in the north) has provided challenges for consistent delivery of program outputs related to outdoor initiatives and led to some targets being over- or under-achieved during the January-June period.
-For example, while a wetter winter/spring in the south has limited the delivery of riparian program outputs, this same rain has enabled more environmental water to be delivered than expected in some systems.
+The uncertain weather (including both wetter periods in some parts of the south as well as drier periods in the north) provided challenges for consistent delivery of program outputs related to outdoor initiatives.
+For example, while a wetter winter/spring in the south slowed the delivery of riparian program, this same rain enabled more environmental water to be delivered than expected in some systems.

 Environmental emergencies and hazards